 Generating Sales Opportunities

-There are massive, hugely popular market places like eBay, Amazon and Play which are still increasing in their reach every year and make trading in other countries and market places much easier.
+There are massive, hugely popular market places like eBay, Amazon and Play.
+They are increasing in their reach every year and make trading in other countries and market places much easier.
 The competition is also lower, meaning it can be easier to gain new custom.

 In addition, because of the competition between businesses that offer global delivery, offering sales abroad can actually be quite achievable.